SuperPoint features in endoscopy: Experiments

 $\bullet$ To use an \textbf{existing SfM approach}, COLMAP~\cite{schoenberger2016mvs,schoenberger2016sfm}, to \textbf{pre-compute a pseudo-ground truth} for the relative pose between each pair of frames.
 COLMAP runs a final global bundle adjustment optimization to recover all relative camera poses.
 This pseudo-ground truth is used to compute rotation estimation errors and matching quality metrics detailed next.

-$\bullet$ A set of \textbf{matching quality metrics} to account for: 1) matching quantity and quality, with inliers obtained from Homography (H Inl.), Essential (E Inl.) or Fundamental (F Inl.) matrix RANSAC-based estimation, and inliers according to the relative pose provided as pseudo-ground truth (pGT Inl.); 2) scene coverage, with image cell \% (out of a $16\times16$ grid) with at least one inlier (\textit{\%Gr}). \paragraph{Matching quality evaluation.} The following experiments analyze how well each feature can be matched along challenging endoscopic sequences.
-We extract and match features across pairs of frames from sequences in Hospital-1 \textit{test set} and Hyper-Kvasir in two different scenarios: 1) \textbf{Step 1 (s1)}: matches across consecutive frames to stand for tracking-like scenarios.
-In this case, movement and deformations between the frames matched are barely noticeable.
-2) \textbf{Step 40 or 25 (s40/s25)}: Matches across every $40^{th}$/$25^{th}$ frame (corresponding to an interval of $1$ second).
-This case illustrates performance in more challenging matching scenarios, with noticeable movement, although deformations are still relatively small and allow us to assume a rigid scene to apply rigid geometric constraints.
+$\bullet$ A set of \textbf{matching quality metrics} to account for: 1) matching quantity and quality, with inliers obtained from Essential (when camera calibration is available, E Inl.) or Fundamental (F Inl.) matrix RANSAC-based estimation, and inliers according to the relative pose provided as pseudo-ground truth (pGT Inl.); 2) scene coverage, with image cell \% (out of a $16\times16$ grid) with at least one inlier (\textit{\%Gr}). \paragraph{Matching quality evaluation.} The following experiments analyze how well each feature can be matched along challenging endoscopic sequences.
+We extract and match features across pairs of frames $1$ second apart from each other from sequences in EndoMapper ($1$ second $= 40$ frames for three videos, $1$ s $= 50$ frames for the other three) and Hyper-Kvasir ($1$ second $= 25$ frames).

-Table~\ref{tab:inliers_all} shows the performance of different baselines and our adapted models.
+Table~\ref{tab:inliers_all} shows the performance of different baselines and our adapted model.
 The changes proposed have a noticeable effect, obtaining improvements in amount of features extracted and inlier matches (both with RANSAC and with the pseudo-GT) and spreading of these matches over the image in both scenarios.
-This is remarkable because the models were not fine-tuned in Hyper-Kvasir data but they still outperform the rest.
+This is remarkable because E-SP was not fine-tuned in (b) Hyper-Kvasir data but it still mostly outperforms the rest.